 "Plus grades" (A+, B+, etc) are earned through above average class participation.

 Cell phones must be turned off during class to avoid causing distractions.
 The use of recording devices is not permitted during class.
 Any violent or threatening conduct by an ASU student in this class will be reported to the ASU Police Department and the Office of the Dean of Students.

 Disability Resource Center

 Violations of the University Academic Integrity policy will not be ignored.
+Violations will be reported to the Dean's office.
 Penalties include reduced or no credit for submitted work, a failing grade in the class, a note on your official transcript that shows you were punished for cheating, suspension, expulsion and revocation of already awarded degrees.
-The university requires that should I implement any of these penalties, I must report the matter to the Dean's office.
-Please visit the university academic integrity policy webpage.
+Please review the university academic integrity policy webpage.

 Title IX is a federal law that provides that no person be excluded on the basis of sex from participation in, be denied benefits of, or be subjected to discrimination under any education program or activity.
 Both Title IX and university policy make clear that sexual violence and harassment based on sex is prohibited.
 An individual who believes they have been subjected to sexual violence or harassed on the basis of sex can seek support, including counseling and academic support, from the university.
 If you or someone you know has been harassed on the basis of sex or sexually assaulted, you can find information and resources at the university's sexual violence education webpage.